Quality Assurance and Learning Framework

 This chapter describes the principles and purpose of quality assurance activity.
-It will be reviewed in March 2021.
+It was reviewed in December 2022.

-The framework sets out the principles that underpin quality assurance and learning which are informed by the "Signs of Safety" strengths based approach to practice that has been adopted across children's safeguarding services.
-The overall aim of the framework is to support colleagues across Children's Social Care to achieve better outcomes for children and to understand what constitutes 'Good' social work practice.
+The framework sets out the principles that underpin Knowsley Quality Assurance and Learning which are informed by the "Signs of Safety" strength based approach to practice that has been adopted across Children's Safeguarding Services.
+The overall aim of the framework is to support colleagues across Early Help and Children's Social Care to achieve better outcomes for children and to understand what constitutes 'Good / Outstanding' social work practice.

 1. Principles and Purpose

-The framework reflects the key principles that inform children's social work practice.
+The framework reflects the key principles that inform Children's Social Care practice.
 The Quality Assurance framework is:

 - Child centred: the focus of quality assurance will be on the experience, progress and outcomes of children who come into contact with our services and what difference it has made to a child's life;

-- Strengths based: quality assurance will focus upon strengths whilst identifying where practice can be improved.
+- Strength based: quality assurance will focus upon strengths whilst identifying where practice can be improved.
 It will seek to offer high support and high challenge;

 - Evidence based decision making: quality assurance will provide a clear rationale for decisions made when considering practice.
 Quality assurance must be transparent and fair to those whose practice is being assured;